Empower Your Practice

 These regulations dictate how medical information is presented, how patient data is handled, and the veracity of claims made on service pages.
 Because of this, the scope of work for a healthcare specialist is far more involved.

 The stakes are higher in healthcare, categorised by Google as "Your Money Your Life" (YMYL).
 This means the search engine applies higher scrutiny to websites offering medical advice.
 If your website contains inaccuracies or violates compliance standards, you risk not only low rankings but also reputational damage and regulatory penalties.
-Therefore, when you look at a quote for healthcare SEO, you are paying for a layer of risk management and clinical accuracy that does not exist in other sectors.

 To ensure your marketing spend results in a sustainable patient base, you must first understand the specific intent of the searcher and ensure your practice can actually attract more patients through ethical means.